Mobile site search icon.

 • Your patient’s HAE attacks.
 What were their frequency and severity before preventive treatment and now?

 • On-demand medication.
-How often does your patient use it since taking TAKHZYRO?
+How often has your patient used it since taking TAKHZYRO?

 • Check for proper adherence.
 Is your patient taking TAKHZYRO exactly as prescribed and sticking with their dosing schedule?